Overview of Geriatric Care

 • Foster excellence

-Practitioners who provide care to older adults should be aware of all of these goals and pillars and incorporate them into their approach to geriatric care.
-The overarching goal is to improve the patient experience and provide high-quality and safe care that is cost-effective.
+Clinicians who provide care to older adults should be aware of all of these goals and pillars and incorporate them into their approach to geriatric care.
+The overarching goal is to improve the patient experience and provide high-quality, safe, person-centered care that is cost-effective.
 It is essential to address health disparities and advance health equity.

 Engaging with patients and families to become partners in care leads to more meaningful person-centered care and more effective prevention and treatment plans with better outcomes.
-Practitioners need to coordinate care among patients' various health care settings and communicate effectively with other practitioners, as well as patients and their families.
-Additionally, geriatric practitioners need to work with communities to create and implement best practices that incorporate prevention strategies with a goal of keeping patients and populations healthier.
+Clinicians need to coordinate care among patients' various health care settings and communicate effectively with other clinicians, as well as patients and their families.
+Additionally, geriatric clinicians need to work with communities to create and implement best practices that incorporate prevention strategies with a goal of keeping patients and populations healthier.
 Lastly, health care professionals and staff, academics, and researchers must work with policymakers to make health care more equitable and affordable.

 Because older adults tend to have multiple chronic disorders and may also have cognitive, social, or functional problems, they have higher health care needs and use a disproportionately large amount of health care resources: